+Figure 3.7 NIC is bound to a UIO driver

-The nature of this “polling mode” makes the vRouter DPDK data plane packet processing/ forwarding much more efficient as compared to the interrupt mode, which is used by linux kernel, when packet rate is high.
+The nature of this “polling mode” makes the vRouter DPDK data plane packet processing/ forwarding much more efficient as compared to the interrupt mode, which is used by the Linux kernel, when the packet rate is high.
 There are no interrupts and context switching during packet IO.

-NOTE: When the network packet rate is low, this way of working could be less efficient than the regular Kernel mode.
+NOTE When the network packet rate is low, this way of working could be less efficient than the regular Kernel mode.
 In DPDK mode, a set of CPUs are fully dedicated for packet processing purpose and always polling even in the absence of packets.
-If the network packets rate is too low, lot of CPU cycle are unused and wasted.
-However, there is an inbuilt optimization technique which gets kicked in which yields the CPU for a small amount of time when there are no packets in the previous polling interval.
+If the network packets rate is too low, a lot of CPU cycle are unused and wasted.
+However, there is an inbuilt optimization technique that kicks in that yields the CPU for a small amount of time when there are no packets in the previous polling interval.

-Finally, since DPDK vRouter does not require any support from Linux kernel, it needs to be heavily tuned to get the best packet processing performance.
+Finally, since the DPDK vRouter does not require any support from Linux kernel, it needs to be heavily tuned to get the best packet processing performance.

 In this chapter we will focus on the architecture of DPDK vRouter.